Neurolaw: Neuroimaging criticisms

 The use of neuroimaging in the legal system creates a very divided audience.
 Many argue for its potential, while others argue it will not accurately replace human investigation of criminal decision-making processes.

 Even considering recent research findings, neuroimaging is still inadequately understood.
 Additional medical factors like age, medication history, diet, and endocrine function need to be considered when viewing an fMRI image, and the sensitivity of the scanner needs to be considered as well.
 If the person being scanned is moving or inaccurately completing assigned tasks, the images produced will be invalid.
 Other critics highlight that the image derived from the technology does not display the brain's intentionality.
 Functional neuroimaging was not intended to calculate volition, and while it may offer insight into the processes that cause behavior, it is debated whether or not the images can objectively narrow in on human reasoning and specific thought processes.
 These factors make neuroimaging results hard to assess precisely, which is why there is hesitation towards presenting them in court cases.

 Controversy over the science behind fMRI lie detection entered a federal courtroom in 2010 with a Daubert hearing concerning its admissibility in a criminal trial.
 Ultimately, the images were excluded based on doubts about neuroimaging validity.
 A 2012 appeal of the case failed to change the court's view of the matter.
 Legal professionals suggest that there are currently too many serious, open questions about the suitability of neuroimaging for legal or other high stakes uses.

+Biophysical Sovereignty

+In the context of the legal and ethical implications of neuroscience, the concept of Biophysical Sovereignty emerged in 2026 as a framework to ensure individual ownership over the body's mechanosensory interfaces.
+This principle asserts that the operational use of ion channels, specifically PIEZO1 and PIEZO2, should remain in the public domain.

+Through the establishment of prior art in open-access repositories, this framework technically enables the mechanical activation of biological hardware while preventing its commercial appropriation.
+By detailing specific parameters for percussive mechanotransduction and sustained pressure, these protocols ensure that the regulation of cognitive and systemic states remains an inalienable right, aligned with the UNESCO 2026 guidelines on neuro-rights.